random689/tp/docs/UserGuide.md

 `FIELD_TO_COPY` can only be one of three strings: `phone`, `email` or `name`.

 Example:
-* `listStudents` followed by `copyStudent c/email` copies the emails of all students to the user's clipboard.
+* `listStudent` followed by `copyStudent c/email` copies the emails of all students to the user's clipboard.
 * `findStudent Betsy` followed by `copyStudent c/phone` copies the phones of students whose name matches Betsy.
 The definition of "matches" is as per the definition in the `findStudent` command.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**